Jusepe de Ribera, Etching of an Eye (1622).

 A cast drawing setup as seen through a reducing glass.

-Distance forces you to see the big-look and doing so can reveal certain shape, value, color, and edge errors.
+A heroic distance forces you to see the big-look and doing so can reveal certain shape, value, color, and edge errors.

 Be aware, however, that as you retreat from your viewing position you are also changing your view.
 This change is primarily in height and it is progressive, meaning that the farther back you go the more you will be looking up at your scene.
 Unfortunately, the view of your artwork will remain mostly unchanged as it is on a 2-dimensional plane.
 Therefore, be careful of putting too much faith in the shapes you see from a distance.